-The theory behind back testing is easy.
+The theory behind backtesting is easy.
 Let’s take an extremely simple sports betting theory: When A team loses they will go on to win their next game.
-Now of course this theory is terrible but let’s use it just for this example.
+Now, of course, this theory is terrible but let’s use it just for this example.

 The next step is to build a spreadsheet that outlines when these plays qualify.
 My spreadsheets have the date of the event, qualifying game (previous game result) and the game that would have been bet on – with the result of course.
 This is then tracked as a win or a loss with the odds played.
-Let’s just assume for maths sake that every game is +100.
+Let’s just assume for math’s sake that every game is +100.
 This would mean that a 50% win rate would mean a break even.

-Next you need to go and find the results for the previous seasons when this team was playing.
-If we are looking at an NHL betting tips theory then I like to go back 3 seasons, for other sports it might be less or more due to the number of games a team plays per season.
+Next, you need to go and find the results for the previous seasons when this team was playing.
+If we are looking at an NHL betting tips theory then I like to go back 3 seasons, for other sports, it might be less or more due to the number of games a team plays per season.
 Let’s say you decide to go back 3 seasons, that’s 240+ games to analyse for 1 team!
 If it’s a theory that could be used for all teams in a league that’s approximately 30 for the NHL then you’re looking at analysing 30 teams over 82 games over 3 seasons = 7,380 games.
 That’s a lot of games!
 And that’s only for 1 theory.
 If you have 10 theories to test well you get the idea.

-Key: Ensure your theory is specific & measurable – For example you need to be able to find the historic odds for the event.
+Key: Ensure your theory is specific & measurable – For example, you need to be able to find the historic odds for the event.
 I just use flashscore but if your sports/league isn’t on there then find a new way before going through each individual theory.

 In some cases I test theories that I cannot get data for specific odds for.
 For example Team Totals are really difficult to find historic odds for and as a result the theory has to be SUPER profitable and not just a little bit so.
 This means that if we look for 57%+ in a theory with -110 odds.
 If we do not know the odds (hence team totals) then we need about a 60%+ to even consider delving deeper.
 I have one team total theory that hits around 50%… Sounds bad right?
 But it pushes about 30% of the time.
 So only has a 20% loss rate… Sound better now?

 Once you’ve calculated this backtesting you can check to see if this theory would lead to a profit or a loss.
 If you would have lost money in even 1 season then the theory doesn’t qualify.
-I also like to make at least 10+ units a season with each theory otherwise it’s just too close to break even and doesn’t really make it worth our while.
+I also like to make at least 10+ units a season with each theory otherwise it’s just too close to breaking even and doesn’t really make it worth our while.

 The 3 Season & 100+ Plays Rule

-When I talk about sports betting theories and back testing to my financial investing friends they quite often state a very important point – “Past results do not equal future results.”
+When I talk about sports betting theories and back-testing to my financial investing friends they quite often state a very important point – “Past results do not equal future results.”
 There’s a famous saying (I cannot find who by) that states the following: “Past Performance Does Not Equal Future Success” – Although this is 100% true we can reduce our exposure to this by increasing the amount of data we assess.
 The more individual games in your theories, the higher the chance of success as the lower the variance of the theory.

-For example if you test a theory with only 10 results, then there is a huge amount of variance in this.
+For example, if you test a theory with only 10 results, then there is a huge amount of variance in this.
 This also increases something called confirmation bias.
 Confirmation bias is when you see something happening a few times and automatically assume this is a given or a profitable theory.
 To avoid confirmation bias and exposure to variance we increase the number of plays we test in each theory.
-As a general rule I like to have AT LEAST 3 seasons worth of data and 100 plays.
-Ideally having 100+ plays a season is best but sometimes with complicated theory set-ups they just do not happen often enough.
-Generally speaking the best theories are the ones that are extremely specific with 5 or 6 elements in place.
+As a general rule, I like to have AT LEAST 3 seasons worth of data and 100 plays.
+Ideally having 100+ plays a season is best but sometimes with complicated theory set-ups, they just do not happen often enough.
+Generally speaking, the best theories are the ones that are extremely specific with 5 or 6 elements in place.